frslabs/cropus-ios/README.md

 login <YOUR_USERNAME>
 password <YOUR_PASSOWRD>
 ```
-3. In terminal enter below command to install the pod
-pod install or pod update.
+3. In terminal enter below command to install the pod install or pod update.

-4. Connect with physical device to build and run cropus, It will not build/run in simulator due to camera dependency.
+4. Connect with physical device to build and run Cropus, It will not build/run in simulator due to camera dependency.

-To get the full benefits import `cropus` wherever you import UIKit
+To get the full benefits import `Cropus` wherever you import UIKit

 ``` swift
 import UIKit